Missouri Workers Compensation Changes

 Ultimately, the 2005 amendments destabilize a compensation system that had remained in perfect balance for eighty years.
 The previous agreement between employers and their employees (employers will compensate employees fairly as long as employees agree to not sue in common law court) has been somewhat undone by the 2005 amendments and the subsequent ruling.
 Time will tell if these subtle changes bring about larger, nastier, and more troubling compensation cases in the future.

 Free Workers Compensation Consultations

 Our legal team has a strong history of helping injured workers get the medical attention and financial compensation that they need.
 Contact our St. Louis, Missouri workers compensation law firm to ensure that your rights are protected.
 Please call (314) 361-4300 or toll free at (888) 872-6795.
-You can also complete our Online Case Evaluation Form.

 All communications are returned promptly.